 Or you can do it in the moment.
-Try this — when you and your partner are both at home, secretly slip into a sexy outfit.
-When your partner sees you, say something like, “before you get to play with me, I have a few things I need you to do.”
+When you and your partner are both at home, for example, secretly slip into a sexy outfit.
+When your partner sees you, say something like, “Before you get to play with me, I have a few things I need you to do.”

 Sex positions can be another great way to play around with dominance.
-You don’t need to physically overpower your partner, but there are plenty of positions where you’re in control of the movement.
-Try Cowgirl or Reverse Cowgirl.
+You don’t need to physically overpower your partner when you’re dominating them, but plenty of positions let you be in control of the movement.
+Try cowgirl or reverse cowgirl.
 If your partner starts trying to take the lead, stop and say, “No, I’m in control here.
 You be still.”
-Another idea is to have your partner lay flat on their back and straddle their face.
+Another idea: Have your partner lie flat on their back and straddle their face.
 Talk about a power move.

 Control Their Orgasm